-- A. Replace turf grass with native plants on median strips, by canals, and around public facilities.
+- A. Replace maintenance heavy turf grass with native plants on median strips, by canals, and around public facilities.
 Identify Florida Friendly landscaping through signage.
 Invite private sponsorship of median strip plantings through adoption programs. - B. Expand natural areas in public parks by replacing turf grass and replanting with trees, understory shrubs and groundcovers to create habitat.
 Include pathways for recreational opportunities.
-Prioritize parks near schools to partner with, and educate students on benefits of natural environment. - C. Have links on city website-What we are doing and Why, what you can do. - D. Look for land that could qualify for protection under the Florida Forever program.
-Seek to partner with The Nature Conservancy and the Audubon Society to expand the size of protected tracts of land by purchasing adjacent parcels. - E. Educate city employees on the care of native plants.
+Prioritize parks near schools to partner with and educate students on benefits of natural environment. - C. Look for land that could qualify for protection under the Florida Forever program.
+Seek to partner with The Nature Conservancy and the Audubon Society to expand the size of protected tracts of land by purchasing adjacent parcels. - D. Educate city employees on the care of native plants.
 For example, when pruning palms on public lands, the Sabal or Cabbage Palm is not to be pruned, though dead fronds may be removed.